install.packages("devtools")

 paper <- read_grobid(xml_file)

-Full Text
+Search Text

-You can access a parsed table of the full text of the paper via s$full_text, but you may find it more convenient to use the function search_text().
+You can access a parsed table of the full text of the paper via paper$full_text, but you may find it more convenient to use the function search_text().
 The defaults return a data table of each sentence, with the section type, header, div, paragraph and sentence numbers, and file name.
 (The section type is a best guess from the headers, so may not always be accurate.)

 text <- search_text(paper)